sandialabs/Spitfire/spitfire_docs/source/timeintegration.rst

 optional parameters (*e.g.* the desired target error for the step controller or the first time step).
 In many cases the default values are acceptable.
 See the module documentation to learn about available parameters.

+Another example of explicit time integration is the ``exp_decay_rk_study.py`` script, which uses Spitfire's general-purpose explicit Runge-Kutta solver for the exponential decay problem.
+Several Runge-Kutta methods including an eigth-order scheme are created from scratch in the script and then plugged in to a ``Governor`` object as if they were provided by Spitfire in the first place.

 Using Implicit Methods